Vehicle product & design: Latest news and analysis articles

 As a leading global supplier of automotive electronics and technologies, Delphi provides vehicle manufacturers with systems integration and connected vehicle solutions designed to mitigate driver distraction, as well as link drivers to an array of services through cloud connectivity and safety systems.
 Vanessa Scholfield, editor of just-auto/QUBE's Connected Vehicle service spoke to Jonathan Nattrass, Delphi Managing Director Europe - Software and Services (MyFi) to discuss the latest technical developments and trends in Delphi's vehicle connectivity services.

-The media preview day for AutoChina 2014 is Sunday 20 April.
-Each time a vehicle or concept world premiere is confirmed for this event, our preview list is updated.
+The media preview day for AutoChina 2014 was Sunday 20 April.

 I have always liked Toyota's attitude with the marketing of the little Aygo, a fun and low-cost car aimed at young buyers (remember the Aygo football game?).

 - ANALYSIS: The models to be axed by PSA's Tavares

 - THE WEEK THAT WAS: Carlos sharpens the knife

 - Management briefing: UK engine manufacturing (1)

 - THE WEEK THAT WAS: The bubble car returns